 Weight and Blood Pressure

-Well, to start off with, women without PCOS tend to experience increasing blood pressure and increased weight.
+Well, to start off with, women without PCOS tend to experience increased blood pressure and increased weight.
 Well, women with PCOS don’t usually experience this increase.
 We tend to remain the same (1).

 Type 2 Diabetes